Protecting What Matters Most

 Once you have completed all the above steps and chosen your divorce attorney, prepare yourself for the legal journey ahead by getting organized with all the necessary documents and information that your attorney will need to proceed with your case.
 Stay engaged and communicate openly with your attorney throughout the process so you can make informed decisions together.
 Remember, a good attorney-client relationship is built on transparency, trust, and mutual respect.

 Ending a marriage is always a matter of making adjustments, regardless of the circumstances.
 Choosing a qualified, experienced, and dedicated attorney will ensure your rights are represented and will give you the best chance of moving forward on a positive trajectory.
-If you are facing a divorce in Austin, contact the Evans Family Law Group and our knowledgeable and experienced attorneys now.
+If you are facing a divorce in Austin, contact the Evans Family Law Group and our knowledgeable, experienced family law attorney in Austin now.